Before preparing an import file for options, you’ll need to create an option plan on Capdesk.

 “expires” (mandatory) - The date of expiration of the option grant.

-Once you have inputted your key information, personal information and option details, you then need to establish what type of vesting is required in order to establish what corresponding cells to fill.
+Once you have inputted your key information, personal information and option details, you then need to insert vesting schedule details.
 If the vesting schedule is:

 - “vesting_type” - always input ‘immediate’.

 - “vesting_start” - the date the option was granted and subsequently vested.

 Automatic: the standard vesting schedule i.e. options that vest over 48 months, with a 12 month cliff, vests 25% at end of cliff then vests monthly.
 However, we have 4 different types of automatic schedules to accommodate for rounding (if there is fractional vesting).
 Cells to fill:

 - Automatic (Distribute Evenly, Round Up): Rounds first tranche then distributes evenly.
 You will need to input 'automatic_equal_round_up'.

 - Automatic (Distribute Evenly, Round Down): Rounds down first tranche then distributes evenly.
 You will need to input 'automatic_equal_round_down'.